BigBlackCapybara/FlexBoxPricingTable/README.md

 # FlexBoxPricingTable
-learning flexbox and craeting custom page with internal css
+learning flexbox and creating custom page with internal css